mealinspired

 Jump to Recipe - Print Recipe

 This green goddess salad dressing recipe uses loads of fresh herbs and takes just 10 minutes to make.
-The best part?
 It gets better as it sits, keeps for up to 2 weeks, and makes enough for a crowd.
 Make it days ahead of time for Saturday's dinner party.

 A jar of green goddess salad dressing next to a bowl of salad and parsley sprigs.